AVMf/avmf/README.md

 #### Building at the Command Line with Gradle

-If you wish to build the AVMf tool from the command line with Gradle, then you will first need to install Gradle on your workstation.
+If you wish to build the AVM*f* tool from the command line with Gradle, then you will first need to install Gradle on your workstation.
 If you have already installed Gradle, then please go directly to the next section.
 Otherwise, follow the installation guidlines at <https://gradle.org/install/>.
 Following this: